Future Capability Programme

 - Gain unique insight into the workings of the UK’s Central Bank

 If you’re due to finish school, university is far from your only option.
 Take our Future Capability Programme for example.
-We designed it to help talented young people get started in their careers, and it could see you grow in a number of key roles.
+We designed this 18 month programme to help talented young people get started in their careers, and it could see you grow in a number of key roles.

 Joining a close-knit peer group, you’ll start the programme with formal introductions to the various areas of the Bank and training sessions on essential skills.
 You’ll have a full induction to the Bank on joining, and will get the opportunity to find out more about the vast and varied array of work that we undertake here every day.

 Everyone who joins the programme will have opportunities to continue to study.
-On joining you will complete a foundation year, designed to help you as you transition into the world of work.
-The foundation focuses on interpersonal skills, confidence building and getting to know more about this historic organisation.
-After successfully completing your first year you will have options to undertake sponsored undergraduate degrees or external qualifications.
+On joining you will complete a foundation qualification, designed to help you as you transition into the world of work.
+After successfully completing your foundation you will have options to undertake further qualifications.

 When you apply, you’ll be considered for one of the following areas: